Fence Calculator (Panels & Posts)

 Estimate panels and posts for a straight fence line.
-Add a waste factor and optional costs.
+Adjust waste and optional costs.

 Quick guide

 Estimate panels and posts for a straight fence line.
-Add a waste factor and optional costs.
+Adjust waste and optional costs.

 Units